 - It can make a customer come back

 - It can get a customer to come into your store

 A smile is an important way to help grow your business.

 People must know, like, and trust you before they do business with you.
-A smile is a proven way to get them to like you, and it takes less effort than a frown.
+A smile is a proven way to get them to like you.
+It's an effective piece of business etiquette that takes less effort than a frown.